Signal to noise and distortion ratio

 specified as a row or column vector.
 The first element of

-r— Signal to noise and distortion ratio in dBcreal-valued scalar
+r— Signal to noise and distortion ratio in dBc

-Signal to noise and distortion ratio in dBc specified as a real-valued scalar.
+Signal to noise and distortion ratio in dBc, returned as a real-valued scalar.

-totdistpow— Total noise and harmonic distortion power of the signalnonnegative scalar
+totdistpow— Total noise and harmonic distortion power of the signal

-Total noise and harmonic distortion power of the signal specified as a nonnegative scalar.
+Total noise and harmonic distortion power of the signal, returned as a real-valued scalar expressed in dB.

 When given time-domain input,